Symbian9/qmapshack-doc-wiki/DocControlMapDem.md

 * **Show Scale** A scalebar will be drawn in the right bottom corner of the map.
 * **Show Grid**  A grid is drawn over the map.
 To setup the grid for the current visible workspace select **Setup Grid**
 * **POI Text**   This applies to vector maps only.
 If inactive all labels on point of interest are not drawn.
 * **Map Tool Tip** This applies to vector maps only.
 If active a tool tip with information about the element below the mouse cursor is displayed.
-Of the map does not store any information nothing is displayed.
+If the map does not have any information at the position of the mouse cursor then nothing is displayed.
 * **Night / Day ** This applies to vector maps only.
 Switch between night and day color scheme.
 This must be defined within the map, else nothing will happen.

 Not really map related but workspace related: